LukeAnglin/WebApp/categories/Happiness/SecretsOfSandHill.md

 ## Convertible Notes

 A VC may lend a company money and say "Pay this back by date $x$, or it get's converted into equity."
-This is called a <span class="keyword1">convertible note</span>.
+This is called a <span class="red">convertible note</span>.

 ## As an Asset Class

 **Asset classes** are simply categories of investments - bonds, stocks, etc.

-The author admits that VCs are <span class="keyword1">traditionally poor</span> asset classes.
+The author admits that VCs are <span class="red">traditionally poor</span> asset classes.

 > . . . the median ten year returns in VC were 160 basis points below those of Nasdaq.
 A "basis point" is just a fancy way of saying 1/100th of a percent - so 200 basis points is 2%